 - /M, /MM, /A, /E, /J, /P and similar license qualifiers do not count as multiplier: only the callsign prefix counts

-- Calls, prefixes or suffixes without numbers are presumed to include zeros e.g. G/ZL2IFB is a G0 multiplier
+- Calls, prefixes or suffixes without numbers are presumed to include zeros e.g. G/ZL2IFB counts as a G0 which may be a multiplier

 - Multipliers make a huge difference to your score so rare prefixes (especially in Oceania!) are in high demand

 - This is a DX contest ... so ... rate is great but mults are magic

 - Take care to log callsigns accurately, especially multipliers: it is well worth taking an extra couple of seconds to confirm a callsign, rather than risk having the QSO points and multiplier disallowed in checking

 - Thanks to our generous sponsors, there are numerous trophies and plaques up for grabs

 - In addition to any trophies or plaques, category winners in each continent and country earn winners’ certificates